 This is a 2 day class that teaches you a methodology for conducting two types of assessments, rigorous and audit level.
 Once successfully completed, each trained assessor gains access to a consolidation spreadsheet and online tool that provides a scorecard.
 Assessors are also trained in creating a detailed "after action" report. the online BCMM® also contains more specific questions for data gathering, and a proofs acquisition checklist to conduct level assessments.
 For each assessment, demographic information about the organization being assessed is gathered to provide aggregation reports that are available to trained assessors for bench marking.

 A trained assessor can perform either a Review or Audit Assessment using the BCMM®.

 A Self Assessment methodology document can also be requested.
 If you cannot get management to commit or you don’t feel you have the time or financial resources for a full assessment, the self-assessment can be done more easily.
 The BCMM® self assessment method provides an informal, less rigorous outcome but still provides valuable input that could help enhance your program.

 The Review Assessment

-The Audit Assessment utilizes both performance requirements and proofs in much more detail than the Review Assessment.
-Each Audit Assessment is customized to the organization and applied to specific areas of concern within the eight BCMM® Corporate Competencies.
+Auditable proofs are incorporated into an assessment questionnaire.
+The assessment utilizes both performance requirements and proofs in much more detail than the Review Assessment.
+Each assessment is customized to the business, and applied to specific areas of concern within the 8 BCMM® Corporate Competencies.